Dr. Julian Maxwell Hayter

 Profile

-Dr. Julian Hayter is a historian whose research focuses on modern U.S. history, American political development, African-American history, and the American civil rights movement.
+Dr. Julian Hayter is a historian whose research focuses on modern U.S. history, urban and political history, and the American civil rights movement.

 Expand All-